Monetization

 • 5% platform fee: This percentage is taken out of every successful sale you make on Patreon.
 So, if you sell a $20 digital product, Patreon will take 5 cents from each sale.

-• Payment processing fee: The actual fee varies based on the currency being paid out.
+• Payment fee: The actual fee varies based on the currency being paid out.
 For a sale made in USD, for example, you’ll be charged 2.9% of the sale price plus $0.30.

 • Payout fee: After you’ve made a few sales, you’ll want to see that money in your bank account!
 Pulling funds from Patreon incurs its own fee, which varies depending on how you receive your payments and where you’re located.
 For example, an American creator getting paid through PayPal will be charged a payout fee of 5% plus $0.10.